yuxian1996/En/_posts/2019-04-14-ALForGames-DecisionTree&BehaviorTree.md

 ID3 algorithm requires a set of data, containing data of every attribute and the result.
 In my level, I create two attributes: if a character is close to the player, the distance to the target.
 Because distance is float number, it could be anything between 0 to infinite, I map the distance to three ranges to make easier to understand and calculate.
 There are three actions in my behavior tree, leading to three results in my ID3 recording data.

+I recorded one sample of data at each frame.
+I recorded about 30 seconds to make sure every possible combinations of my attributes have been recorded.
+I recorded about 1000 samples at the situation of 30 fps.

 ### Data example

 | Distance to target | Is close to player | Result |